MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/trajectory_transformations.rst

 the keyword argument `transformations`.
 Note that in the two latter cases, the workflow cannot be changed after being defined.

-A simple transformation that takes no other arguments but the `Timestep`can be defined as the following example:
+A simple transformation that takes no other arguments but the `Timestep` can be defined as the following example:

 .. code-block:: python

     def up_by_2(ts):
     	"""
-    	Translate all coordinates by 2 Å up along the Z dimension.
+    	Translate all coordinates by 2 angstroms up along the Z dimension.
     	"""
     	ts.positions = ts.positions + np.array([0, 0, 2], dtype=np.float32)
     	return ts